 The 103-page, hardbound book examines in retrospective detail the history of these stamps, from their origins to their designs and printings to the oft-elaborate first-day ceremonies, which sometimes include parades, pageants, and plenty of pomp.
 You’ll read about the politics, controversies, and tugs-of-war involving concepts, stamp designs, and first-day sites all which finally led to the public’s use of the stamps.

 The U.S. Postal Service issued four Wonder Woman forever stamps Friday, October 7 at in New York City prior to the opening of New York Comic Con.
 The stamps depict Wonder Woman during four eras of comic book history: Golden Age (1941–55), Silver Age (1956–72), Bronze Age (1973–86), and Modern Age (1987–present).

-Here are some additional details about the stamp courtesy the U.S. Postal Service:
+Here are some highlights from the first-day-of-issue ceremony.
+All photos are courtesy of the U.S. Postal Service.